ReactiveX/rxjs/doc/lettable-operators.md

 **NOTE**: During 5.5 beta we will be bikeshedding a few of the names for operators that we had to give new names to due to keyword restrictions in javascript.

+**NOTE**: If you're using TypeScript, version >= 2.4 is required, otherwise lettable operators will lose the type and compilation will break.

 These operators are:

 1. `do` -> `tap`